TomLiDev/Space-Quiz-Pilot-Assessment/README.md

 This site has been built to be as accessible as possible, specifically:

-- All images have alt text attributes and all anchors have aria labels for use by screen readers.
+- All images have alt text attributes and all links have aria labels for use by screen readers.

 - The colour scheme has been chosen to ensure a good level of contrast is maintained for text across the site.